AndreasG11/MAE224/Lab-1:--Hydrostatics.md

 <img src="https://github.com/d008/MAE224/blob/master/equations/lab1_1.png" width="100">
 </p>

+Note that the reason for the negative sign is due to the selection of the coordinate system; in this case, the positive z direction is up.
 This relationship allows us to relate pressure of the fluid at one position in a control volume to the pressure at another position.
 This principle is why mmHg is a unit of pressure measurement: we can construct a device which can accurately measure pressure from a column of mercury.
 Such a device is known as a barometer, and it looks like this:

 <p align="center">
 <img src="http://2012books.lardbucket.org/books/principles-of-general-chemistry-v1.0/section_14/8cec964659fd2bb7ec4dc6c2c78eb4f9.jpg" width="400">